insilichem/gpathfinder/docs/output.rst

 - **A `.gaudi-log` file**: contains the log information of the calculation, with data about the time employed in the execution, the evolution of the scores along the calculation and possible errors/warnings.
 - **A `.yaml` file**: contains a replica of the `.yaml` input file employed in the calculation.
-- **A `.gaudi-output` file**: contains a summary of the obtained results, with data about their scores and name of the file that actually has the pathway.
+- **A `.gpath-output` file**: contains a summary of the obtained results, with data about their scores and name of the file that actually has the pathway.
 Can be used to get an overview of the quality of the solutions.
 .. image:: data/new.jpeg
     :align: left
-    :height: 10px
+    :height: 30px
     :alt: NEW!
 - **A `summary.csv` file**: contains a summary of the scoring of all obtained results, detailed by frame.
 Also contains the coordinates of every solution (considering the center of mass of the ligand at every frame of the pathway).
 Can be used to see at a frame detail the quality of a concrete solution and differences between solutions.
 - **A set of `.zip` files**: contain the different pathways obtained from the calculation.
 The number of solutions will be equal to the population size if ``output.pareto`` was set to `False` or equal to the size of the pareto frontier (i.e. dominant solutions) otherwise.